tschuett-munich/gyro-to-javafx/README.md

 ## Summary of the sensor fusion theory

-The gyro readings have drift.
+The **gyroscope values** have drift.
 So the robot orientation that was calculated on them need some correction now and then.
-(Another reason, why these rotations will always add up with some error, is the the fact, that applying the rotations must actually happen simultaniously, and not one by one.)
+(Another reason, why these rotations will always add up with some error, is the the fact, that applying the three dimensions (x,y,z) of each rotation must actually happen somehow simultaniously, and not one after the other.
+Different ordering gives slightly different results!)

-On the other hand, the accelerometer (and the tilt values derived from them) are unrestfull even during no-movement phases, and can not be used at all during stronger movement.
+On the other hand, the **accelerometer values** (and the tilt values derived from them) are unrestfull even during no-movement phases, and can not be used at all during stronger movement.
-But they can be used for orientation correction now and then.
+But they can be smoothed and then be used for orientation corrections now and then.

-So we have to find clever ways to combine those two data.
+So we have to find clever ways to combine those two data sources.
 The result will be a hopefully good estimate of the robot orientation.

 The two main classes for this computation are `RotationTracker.java` and `TiltCollector.java`.